stereoboy/High-Level-Synthesis-Flow-on-Zynq-using-Vivado-HLS/Lab2.md

 that the design can achieve close to the theoretical limit (1920x1280 = 2457600) of processing one pixel every clock cycle.

-10. Scrolling down into the Utilization Estimates, observe that the number of BRAMs required has doubled.
-This is due to the default dataflow ping-pong buffering.
+10. Scrolling down into the *Utilization Estimates* section, observe that the number of BRAMs required has doubled.
+This is due to the default ping-pong buffering in dataflow.

     <p align="center">
     <img src ="./images/lab2/Figure16.png">